Skip to content

 noEventsContentnoEventsContentList-view "no events to display" content (arg.text, …) — inert until you engage @fullcalendar/list via :options.plugins and show an empty list view

 All ten share the identical per-target authoring shape shown below — the only thing that changes is the slot name and the arg payload (per FullCalendar's hook for that surface).
 The three pixel-baselined slots (event, dayCell, dayHeader) are wired into the VR matrix; the seven long-tail slots (slotLabel, weekNumber, nowIndicatorContent, moreLink, allDayContent, slotLaneContent, noEventsContent) use the same recipe with no extra ceremony.
-The all-slots behavioral spec mounts all ten across all six targets — including noEventsContent via a consumer-supplied list plugin, which transitively proves the plugin merge.
+The all-slots behavioral spec mounts all ten — including noEventsContent via a consumer-supplied list plugin, which transitively proves the plugin merge.

 The current-time-indicator slot is named nowIndicatorContent (after FullCalendar's nowIndicatorContent option) so it does not clash with the boolean nowIndicator prop — a slot whose name equals a declared prop name is a hard compile error in Rozie (Svelte 5 unifies snippets and props into one $props namespace).
 Fill #nowIndicatorContent to customize the indicator content, and set the nowIndicator prop to true to actually enable it.